 Carbon capture, use and storage can also have a part to play.
 The key will be technology and regulation.

-Watch our webinar to explore the following, including a NED perspective on the role of carbon offsetting.
+Watch our webinar with Deloitte to explore a NED perspective on the role of carbon offsetting.

 Taskforce on Scaling Voluntary Carbon Markets

 The Taskforce on Scaling Voluntary Carbon Markets (TSVCM) is a private sector-led initiative working to scale an effective and efficient voluntary carbon market to help meet the goals of the Paris Agreement.
 Read their full report to learn about the TSVCM framework and Core Carbon Principles.